 During those 5 years we went to 13 countries, always on long-term visits ranging from a few weeks to a few months, including Vancouver, Montreal, and rural Ontario; surf enclaves and coffee mountains in Central America, beaches and cities of South East Asia, a year in the French countryside with chickens and side trips to Rome, Berlin and Amsterdam, 4 months in south India, a month oggling thanka paintings in Kathmandu, 5 months in California, and concluded with a giant road trip from Los Angeles to Toronto.
 Phew.
 There are photos from our travels on Flickr.
 It was inspiring.

 We then rehomed in Toronto for 4 years to produce and exhibit new work, including for Eutopia at the Textile Museum of Canada

-Most recently we are lived in Mexico for 18 months, some in Oaxaca and most in Tepoztlan, Morelos province.
+Most recently we have lived in Mexico for 18 months, some in Oaxaca and most in Tepoztlan, Morelos province.

-Since 2019 we have been establishing a new home and studio base in Ford City, Windsor, Canada.
+Since 2019 we have been establishing a new home and studio base in Windsor, Ontario.

 About Marc Ngui

 Marc Ngui (born Guyana 1972, grew up Windsor, Ontario) believes DIY is the way to go and has been making zines since 1989.
 He divides his energy equally between his inkwell and his digital drawing tablet.

 About Magda Wojtyra